Artavasdes I of Media Atropatene: Family background and early life

-Reign as King
+Reign as king

 Artavasdes I succeeded his father as king, when Ariobarzanes I died in 56 BC.
 When Mark Antony led his campaign against the Parthian Empire in 36 BC, Artavasdes I was an ally of the King Phraates IV of Parthia.
 Antony led his troops from Zeugma northward into Armenia and then invaded the domain of Artavasdes I. Antony did not want to attack Parthia from the west, which was the shortest way, but surprisingly from the north.
 Antony allegedly used this strategy on the advice of Artavasdes II of Armenia, the enemy of Artavasdes I. Antony moved with his army in fast marches to Phraaspa, the strong fortified capital of Media Atropatene, where Artavasdes I had got his family to safety.
 Meantime Artavasdes I had joined the army of Phraates IV.

-Antony was not able to take Phraaspa and besieged the city, but Artavasdes I and the Parthian commander Monaeses destroyed two legions of Antony's general, Oppius Statianus, who had slowly followed with the siege machines of the Antony's troops.
+Antony was not able to take Phraaspa and besieged the city, but Artavasdes I and the Parthian commander Monaeses destroyed two legions of Antony's general, Oppius Statianus, who had slowly followed with the siege machines of Antony's troops.
 Antony could not capture Phraaspa without these machines.
 Therefore, he had to withdraw to Armenia and Parthia was not invaded.

 So Artavasdes I had maintained his ground against the Romans but his domain had been severely ravaged.
-Besides his stronger ally Phraates IV treated him condescending and gave him only little booty and was near depriving him of his dominion.
+Besides his stronger ally Phraates IV treated him condescending and gave him only a little booty and was near depriving him of his dominion.
 Therefore, in 35 BC Artavasdes I offered Antony an alliance against Parthia, and Antony gladly accepted.
 To deepen this friendship Alexander Helios, the son of Antony and Cleopatra VII, was betrothed to Artavasdes I's daughter Iotapa, although both were infants in 34 BC.

-In 33 BC Antony met his coalition partner on the river Araxes; they agreed that Antony should support Artavasdes I against Parthia and that the Median King should help Antony against Octavian.
+In 33 BC Antony met his coalition partner on the river Araxes; they agreed that Antony should support Artavasdes I against Parthia and that the Median king should help Antony against Octavian.
 They interchanged parts of their troops.
 The domain of Artavasdes I was enlarged with parts of Armenia.
 Antony had returned a standard that the Median king had taken from Oppius Statianus in 36 BC, and also took Iotapa along with him.
 With the help of the Roman reinforcements Artavasdes I was initially able to repulse the Parthian attack.
 Before the Battle of Actium, Antony called back his Roman troops without sending back the Median reinforcements.
 This time Artaxias II defeated Artavasdes I who was captured in 30 BC.

 During Artavasdes' imprisonment, a civil war between the Parthians later took place, which gave him the opportunity to escape prison.
-He took refuge with Augustus, who received him with friendliness, gave him back his daughter Iotapa and made him a Client King of Lesser Armenia.
+He took refuge with Augustus, who received him with friendliness, gave him back his daughter Iotapa and made him a client king of Lesser Armenia.
 He died around 20 BC probably in Rome.
-Artavasdes I was succeeded in the Kingship of Media Atropatene by Asinnalus.
+Artavasdes I was succeeded in the kingship of Media Atropatene by Asinnalus.